alexlvcom/RomanNumeralGenerator/README.md

 # Roman Numeral Generator
 ---

-### Library + API for conversion of Arabic number into Roman numeral and vice versa.
+### Library + API + Web App for conversion of Arabic number into Roman numeral and vice versa.

 #### Dependencies:
 - PHP >= 5.6